darrel-zhao/knock-detector-ml/README.md

 I used Edge Impulse to create a ML library that I imported into this project.
 The model accuracy (as of 12/14/2025) is 97.4%; from field tests, the device detects knocks very well.
 Noisy inputs such as opening and closing the door, bumping into the door, etc. do not trigger the device; only true knocks do.

 ## Final Report
-The following link is a PDF that contains a report on my design rationale, justification, and process. \n [EE 399 Final Report.pdf](https://github.com/user-attachments/files/24152959/EE.399.Final.Report.1.pdf)
+The following link is a PDF that contains a report on my design rationale, justification, and process.
+[EE 399 Final Report.pdf](https://github.com/user-attachments/files/24152959/EE.399.Final.Report.1.pdf)

 ## Demo Video